eldar6776/DE-020717/README.md

  * Feature		: Hardware
  * ----------------------------------------------------------------------------
  *
- *	1 OneWire Serial Port For Connection On Room Control Bus Or Digital Sensors
+ *	1 OneWire Serial Port For Connection With Room Control Bus Or Digital Sensors
- *	1 RS485 Serial Port For Connection On Hotel Control Bus
+ *	1 RS485 Serial Port For Connection With Hotel Control Bus
  *	6 Digital Otputs 0,5A 50V For Fancoil Control
  *	2 High Speed Digital Inputs Sensing Mains Phase Zero Crossing And Fan RPM
  *	3 Analog Inputs For Temperature And Light Sensing